tongylin/DarkELF/README.md

 ## Citation guide

-If you use DarkELF, please refer to the corresponding paper arXiv xxxx.xxxx.
+If you use DarkELF, please refer to the corresponding paper arXiv [2104.12786](https://arxiv.org/abs/2104.12786).
 For the specific processes, please refer to the papers outlined in the sections above.